-A provident fund is created with a purpose of providing financial security and stability to elderly people.
-Generally one contributes in these funds when one starts as employee, the contributions are made on a regular basis (monthly in most cases).
-It's purpose is to help employees save a fraction of their salary every month, to be used in an event that the employee is temporarily or no longer fit to work or at retirement.
+A provident fund is created with the purpose of providing financial security and stability to elderly people.
+Generally, one contributes in these funds when one starts as an employee, the contributions are made on a regular basis (monthly in most cases).
+Its purpose is to help employees save a fraction of their salary every month, to be used in an event that the employee is temporarily or no longer fit to work or at retirement.
 The investments made by a number of people / employees are pooled together and invested by a trust.

 Presently, the following three schemes are in operation under the Acts